PhillipS72/cse15l-lab-reports/lab-report-2.md

 - Finally, I loop through all of the elements in ```outputs``` and add them together into one String ```output``` which becomes the final result and is printed.
 So, in this scenario, the desired result of ```"Phillip: Hello, this is a test"``` is printed
 - Now, when the url is re-ran, the ```queries```, ```messages```, and ```users``` arrays are reset into the new queries, which then changes the ```message``` and ```user`` variables as well.
 - So, for the 2nd url that is inputted, the ```message``` variable becomes ```"This is a pretty cool lab"``` and the ```user``` variable becomes ```Phillip```
+- One thing to note is that if people were to chat with one another on this website, the ```user``` can be turned into something else.
+However, in my case I wanted to show that I was the only person inputting text, so I kept the ```user``` variable the same
 - Then, it gets added to the ```outputs``` ArrayList, and finally the ```output``` is returned, which will now be
 ```
 Phillip: Hello, this is a test